APoole11/cs305_module05/CONTRIBUTING.md

 These are the individuals that have contributed to this project: -Alexander Poole

-*Ian Ohlander contributed to this file.*
+*Ian Ohlander and Joshua Heinz have contributed to this file.*
 =======

 ## Ian Ohlander has edited this file.

+# Joshua Heinz has edited this file